alandoherty95/Milestone-Project-2/README.md

 This resolved my issue and allowed me to use a toggle for users to switch seamlessly between Celsius and Fahrenheit.

+-  One major bug I experienced was with GitHub.
+An issue affecting a number of developers, when trying to run a preview server ports were stuck on detecting and would not open a port.
+When I run command python3 -m http.server the terminal displays:

+`33060 – detecting...
+3306 – detecting...
+8000 – detecting...`

+-   I experienced this issue for severals hours on Feb 5th.
+I learned more about the issue from Slack and after a few hours, the ports were open again.
+The issue was logged by another developer experiencing the same issues: https://github.com/gitpod-io/gitpod/issues/3118

 - I found Lighthouse to be very helpful.
 Lighthouse is an open-source, automated tool for improving the quality of web pages.
 I was able to test the responsiveness and load times using Lighthouse.
 I used Lighthouse to test the performance and accessibility on mobile and desktop (including private browsers).